 Best for: Those who got their student loans during high-interest-rate environments

-If you borrowed at the private level or if you have already refinanced, you might consider shopping around for a more competitive student loan rate and presenting it to your current lender.
+If you borrowed at the private level or have already refinanced, you might consider shopping around for a more competitive student loan rate and presenting it to your current lender.
 Although it’s a long shot, the lender might be willing to match that rate to keep your business.

 Key takeaway